Part 4: Deploy a ML use case with inputs and outputs

 )

-Now let's create a deployment that executes our pipeline every 5 minutes.
+Now let's create a deployment that executes our pipeline every 5 minutes (In a real case, we would have set it to every day.
+However, for this example, let's set it to every 5 minutes, so we can see it in action immediately).
 In our case, we will map the prediction output (which is our only I/O) to the datastore on the same path that is used in the pediction endpoint deployment.
 This way our prediction pipeline will automatically use the latest version of our model for predictions.

 Adapt IO mapping